GersonLazaro/learn-x-if-you-know-y/contributing.md

-This is an automatic text translation from: [https://github.com/GersonLazaro/aprende-x-si-sabes-y/blob/master/contributing.md](Contributing.md in spanish).
+This is an automatic text translation from: [Contributing.md in spanish](https://github.com/GersonLazaro/aprende-x-si-sabes-y/blob/master/contributing.md).
 If you want to check the translation and adjust it, welcome :)

 All contributions are welcome.
 From a small correction of a letter, to adding an entire language.
 However, to make the process of collaboration easier, we adopt the following simple rules: